ynab/ynab-sdk-ruby/DEVELOPMENT.md

 ## Setup

 - Install dependencies: `bundle`
-- Generate latest client based on OpenAPI spec:
-  - Install [OpenAPI Generator](https://openapi-generator.tech/), for macOS: `brew install openapi-generator`
+- Install [OpenAPI Generator](https://openapi-generator.tech/) (on macOS: `brew install openapi-generator`)
-  - Run `bundle exec rake generate`
 - Run tests: `bundle exec rake spec` or `rspec`

+## Generating

+Run `bundle exec rake generate`.
+This will generate the API client from the latest OpenAPI spec.
+Once generated, you should open a PR and merge the changes.

 ## Publishing